shspage/illustrator-scripts/etc/readme.md

 **Notice:**

 Smaller width value causes longer calculation time.
+Because of this issue, preview checkbox is forced unchecked when any value in the dialog is changed.
+Please check it manually again to draw a preview.

 inscribedCircle.jsx
 ======================